Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 Looking past the hammock and cabin sitting area at Cabanas Balamjuyuc, a hostel in Mazunte, is the ocean view along the mountainous coastline.
 Above, the morning sky transitions from dark blue-purple clouds to bright orange and yellows.

-There are a few palapa restaurants that line Playa Mazunte.
+There are a few palapa restaurants in Mazunte that line Playa Mazunte into Rinconcito.
 You can lounge in one of the provided chairs under the shade of an umbrella when you order lunch or beers.
-It’s also a great place to watch the seemingly constant flow of surfers playing in the waves on this side of the beach.

 Blue ocean water flows into the rocks which curve around the corner to give Playa Rinconcito its name.